tcgilbert/td-front/README.md

     -   Where the user creates new content for mobile site

+    -   A goal of mine was for the user to not only share and write about what they are up to, but also share what they have been consuming culturally

+    -   The Spotify API was great for this because it provided access to both music and podcasts

 -   Drag and Drop Area

     -   Where the user can organize as well as update, delete, or hide content from feed

+    -   To provide the Dnd functionality I used the react-beautiful-dnd library

+            -    There was a bit of a learning curve

 -   Mobile Preview